verisimilitude20201/notes/Videos/Tim_Berglund/Distributed_Sytems_In_One_Lesson.md

    - Latency SLAs are not aggresive.
 Running sorting in trillion size arrray is fast.
 But this is always Batch mode processing.
 Stream processing is not a Hadoop use-case

 ### Spark
 1. Scatter/Gather paradigm (similar to MapReduce).
+Fairly different programming model and a flexible data model.
 Instead of map, we have transform and instead of reduce, we have action.
 2. Bunch of data sitting out on a bunch of computers and programs actually going to visit that data and locally run the computation.
 3. Spark creates an abstraction on top of our data (RDD/DataSets) that's a part of the API.
 Spark gave you an object that you can program and you can call methods on that object
 4. More general programming model - transform and action.
+Little more freedom and richer APIs.
 5. No storage opinions it's storage agnostic - HDFS, S3, Parque and the list goes.

+### Storm
+1. Both Hadoop and Spark are similar.
+There's a data at rest, computing goes to it and processes it.
+Spark also has a Streaming part to it.
+2. Storm is designed for data that's in motion.
+Complete stream processing from first to last.
+3. Storm is a stream processing engine that in near-realtime processes events.
+4. Friendlier programming model than message passing.

 ### Kafka
 1. Approach to distributed computation in which everything is a stream.
 Data is inflight, you have not put data somewhere and send computational functions to it.